-36. COT Members suggested Organisation for Economic Co-operation and Development (OECD) reporting templates, of which they had already started doing this.
+36. COT Members suggested the use of Organisation for Economic Cooperation and Development (OECD) reporting templates; it was noted that the presenters had already started doing this.

 37. The COT Members appreciated the work carried out and were impressed by the varied outputs.